 Infosys Prize for outstanding contribution to the Humanities in Literary Studies 2013

-Ruth Kitchen is the winner of the 2011 Peter Lang Young Scholars Competition in French Studies
+Peter Lang Oxford is pleased to announce the publication of the winning books in the 2011 Peter Lang Young Scholars Competition in French Studies.